Combined Joint Task Force – Horn of Africa: History

 After the Fall of Kabul in November 2001, there was considerable U.S. Department of Defense concern that Islamist takfiri, jihadis, and others fleeing from Afghanistan might escape south and west to the Arabian Peninsula and East Africa.
 U.S. Central Command already had responsibility for Yemen.
 But there were concerns that takfiri militants might escape across the Arabian Sea to East Africa.

 In August 2002, Marines from the 22nd Marine Expeditionary Unit (Special Operations Capable (MEU) (SOC)) carried out a long-range deployment exercise from the amphibious assault ship into Djibouti.
 During the deployment the MEU also participated in Operation Sea Eagle in the Gulf of Aden and Operation Infinite Anvil in the Horn of Africa.

-The task force was established at Camp Lejeune, North Carolina on October 19, 2002.
-In November 2002, began its voyage to the region, and arrived on December 8, 2002.
+The task force was established at Camp Lejeune, North Carolina on October 19, 2002, drawing upon element of headquarters 2nd Marine Division and II Marine Expeditionary Force.
+The commander of 2nd Marine Division, Major-General John F. Sattler, commanded the task force.
+In November 2002, the amphibious command ship USS Mount Whitney (LCC-20) began its voyage to the region, and arrived on December 8, 2002.
 The initial mission of the task force was to "detect, disorganize, defeat, and deny" terrorist groups.
 Both Somalia and Yemen were within the initial task force area of responsibility.

-In November 2002, a CIA-controlled Predator drone fired a Hellfire missile at a vehicle in the Yemeni desert containing Qaed Salim Sinan al-Harethi, a Yemeni suspected senior al-Qaeda lieutenant. al-Harethi was believed to have been the mastermind behind the October 2000 USS Cole bombing that had killed 17 Americans.
+In November 2002, a Central Intelligence Agency-controlled Predator drone fired a Hellfire missile at a vehicle in the Yemeni desert containing Qaed Salim Sinan al-Harethi, a Yemeni suspected senior al-Qaeda lieutenant. al-Harethi was believed to have been the mastermind behind the October 2000 USS Cole bombing that had killed 17 Americans.
 He was on a list of targets whose capture or death had been called for by President George W. Bush.
 In addition to al-Harethi, five other occupants of the vehicle were killed, all of whom were suspected al-Qaeda members, and one of whom (Kamal Derwish) was an American.
 The attack was reported to have taken place with the cooperation and approval of the government of Yemen.

 On December 12, 2002, Secretary of Defence Donald Rumsfeld visited Camp Lemonnier.
 The same day, a US Army spokesman at Camp Lemonnier was asked if any missions had been launched from the new base.
 The reply was "None that are conventional enough that we can speak about."
 Scahill writes that "JSOC's role in Somalia during the early years after 9/11 was relegated to in-country protection for the CIA, establishing surveillance equipment on the ground, and having a team on standby in Djibouti, ready to swoop in if anything went wrong with the small CIA-led teams running the warlords."
-An alliance of warlords was being used to carry out "targeted kill and capture operations."
+The Alliance for the Restoration of Peace and Counter-Terrorism, made up of Somali warlords, was being used to carry out "targeted kill and capture operations."
 Prominent among the Somali strongmen used was Mohamed Qanyare Afrah.